Welcome to the Maryland Orphans' Court

 It may be the name that confuses people.
 “Orphans’ Court” is simply the historical name for a court that handles wills and estates.
 Its name derives from the old City of London’s Court for Widows and Orphans.
 Lord Baltimore brought this court system to his colony, and in 1777 the Maryland General Assembly formally established an Orphans’ Court and Register of Wills in each county and the City of Baltimore.
 That structure still operates today.

 Three Orphans’ Court judges sit in the City of Baltimore and each of Maryland’s counties, except Harford and Montgomery counties.
 (In those two counties, Circuit Court judges sit as Orphans’ Court judges.)
 Orphans' Court judges run for general election every four years.
-Maryland’s Constitution requires Orphans’ Court judges to be Maryland citizens and residents of their jurisdiction for at least 12 months before their election, but the state Constitution does not require Orphans’ Court judges to be lawyers.
-Currently approximately one-third of the Orphans’ Court judges are attorneys and two-thirds are lay judges.
+Maryland’s Constitution requires Orphans’ Court judges to be Maryland citizens and residents of their jurisdiction for at least 12 months before their election.
+The state Constitution requires Orphans’ Court judges in Baltimore City, Baltimore County and Prince George's County to be lawyers.